To learn how to add a waterfall chart to a board or worksheet, see how to add a chart card to a board and add a chart card to a worksheet.

 Waterfall charts don't aggregate values.
 You'll need a valid line item to make sure your calculations are always correct.

-Leaf levels are a key prt of aggregation.
-If you remove leaf levels that are used in your chart, this will impact your data display.
+Leaf levels are a key part of aggregation.
+If you remove leaf levels that are used in your chart, this impacts your data display.

 Alternative chart types